-Net unrealized appreciation on investments
+Net unrealized appreciation/depreciation on investments

-Net change in unrealized appreciation on investments reflects the net change in the fair value of our investment portfolio.
-For the years ended December 31, 2014, 2013 and 2012, we had \$(24.2) million, \$7.2 million and \$35.1 million of unrealized appreciation (depreciation), respectively, on portfolio investments.
-During the year ended December 31, 2014, depreciation within the portfolio was driven by monetization of equity value through \$7.6 million in dividends received from portfolio companies, \$6.4 million in depreciation related to investments in the energy sector, and \$10.4 million of depreciation driven primarily by negative earnings trends in the remaining investment portfolio.
+Net change in unrealized appreciation/(depreciation) on investments reflects the net change in the fair value of our investment portfolio.
+For the years ended December 31, 2015, 2014 and 2013, we had \$(16.9) million, \$(24.2) million and \$7.2 million of unrealized appreciation (depreciation), respectively, on portfolio investments.

+Of the \$16.9 million in unrealized depreciation for the year ended December 31, 2015, \$16.5 million related to depreciation on our 5 energy related portfolio companies.